NCAR/finn/README_preprocessor.md

 docker image rm finn
 ```

-Again, this does not remove any files in finn-preprocessor directory, or the PostgreSQL database.
+Again, this does not remove any files in finn/preprocessor directory, or the PostgreSQL database.
 Image can be recreated with `docker build` command described in Section 4.

 ##### Removing the volume